sawft99/Obsidian-SecPlus/Sec+/Chapter 8 - Virtualization/Hypervisors.md

 ## Type 1
 ---
 - "Bare metal" or "Native"
-- Runs directly on the host hardware and functions as a type of OS
+-<u> Runs directly on the host hardware</u> and functions as a type of OS
+- Faster and more efficient
+- Hypervisor doesn't need to waste resources by running a full OS
+- <u>Stripped down specialized OS</u> to provide physical resources to a [[Virtualization#Virtual Machine Types|Virtual Machine]] it hosts
 - Examples
 	- #Microsoft HyperV
 	- #Citrix Zen